-Our schools offer a comprehensive program including the humanities, mathematics, arts, sciences, fine arts, technology, languages, French immersion, Advanced Placement, physical education and English as a Second Language.
+Our schools offer a comprehensive program including the humanities, mathematics, arts, sciences, fine arts, technology, languages, French Immersion, Advanced Placement, physical education, English as a Second Language, and International Baccalaureate.
 The district has a proud history of excellence in athletics, fine and performing arts and academic pursuits such as debating and physics Olympics.
 Our international student program welcomes students from around the world.

 Draw for Employees

 Our district employs 800 teachers, support staff and administrators.
 All community partners are involved in our school and district planning and goal setting.
-The Okanagan Skaha Teachers’ Union has a strong District Professional Development Committee that coordinates professional development days (including two district days each August that contribute towards a two-week spring break for teachers each March).
+The Okanagan Skaha Teachers’ Union has a strong District Professional Development Committee that coordinates professional development days.

 Salary and Benefits